-- Diverse images of people being active and enjoying healthy food - Images of both healthy and less healthy food - Images of real-life food and drink advertising and marketing examples, that illustrate the food environment and its influence.
+- Diverse images of people being active and enjoying healthy food. - Images of both healthy and less healthy food. - Images of real-life food and drink advertising and marketing examples, that illustrate the food environment and its influence. - Images that normalise a range of body shapes, and do not glamourise people who are underweight.